Bomin75/notes/content/BIOA01/Evolution/index.md

   - **Symbiosis** occurs when individuals of two different species live in physical contact
   - **Endosymbiosis** occurs when an organism of one species lives inside an organism of another species
     ![Endosymbiosis](./Endosymbiosis.png)
-- Eukaryotic cells used cytoskeletal elements to engult aerobic bacteria
+- Eukaryotic cells used cytoskeletal elements to engulf aerobic bacteria
 - Eukaryote supplied the bacterium with protection and carbon
 - The bacterium oxidized the carbon and supplied the host cell with ATP
 - Characteristics of Mitochondria supporing the endosymbiosis theory: